-Yes, I own an iPad too, but I have not used it much lately.
-When I go on business trips or if I have a lunch meeting at Panera Bread, I use often use the Microsoft Surface.
-This is because, at the end of the day, I think like Windows and Android.
+Yes, I own an iPad too, but I only use it for watching Youtube.
+When I go on business trips or if I have a lunch meeting at Panera Bread, I use a Microsoft Surface tablet.

 I'm basically that nerdy windows guy from those old Apple vs Windows TV commercials.
-Generally – iPhone not withstanding – I find Apple/Mac, somewhat frustrating.
+Generally, I find Apple/Mac, frustrating.

 OK, so here are my big 5 reasons for moving to the iPhone from Android.
-Hopefully this will help others who are on the fence and thinking of switching teams.

-In case you don't know which to buy, consider these reasons.
+If you are on the fence and don't know which to buy, consider these reasons.
 For me, they are huge.

 Siri is the voice assistant that comes with all Apple devices.
 I've read statistics that say most iPhone users do not use Siri regularly.
 That's crazy!
 Why wouldn't they?
-I use Siri every day – and many times every day.
+I use Siri every day!
 Why?
 It makes my life easier.
-The most common reason I use Siri is to read my text messages if I'm driving or in the kitchen doing stuff.
+Here's what Siri can do for you:

-Siri not only reads the text messages to me – and pronounces every work perfectly – she also gives me the opportunity to speak my reply and send it all without touching the phone.
+Siri not only reads the text messages to me – and pronounces pretty much every word perfectly – she also gives me the opportunity to speak my reply and send it all WITHOUT touching the phone.
 Android will not do this -at least not the Samsung Galaxy Note 5 I had.
 I've shown this to Android owners and they are shocked at how easy it is to use.

-To say the that Apple eats the lunch of Android in terms of voice recognition is an understatement.
-Apple not only eats Android's lunch, it steals Android's lunch money too!
-When I say “Hey Siri read text message,” the voice recognition is flawless.
-And when I speak to Siri to send a reply to a text message, it is often flawless as well.
-My Note 5 Android phone couldn't – or wouldn't – do any thing when it came to reading or replying to text messages.
+Apple eats the lunch of Android when it comes to voice recognition.
+Apple not only eats Android's lunch, it steals it's lunch money too!
+When I say “Hey Siri read the text message,” the voice recognition is 99% flawless.
+And when I speak to Siri to send a reply to a text message, it is often almost flawless as well.
+My Galaxy Note 5 Android phone couldn't – or wouldn't – do anything when it came to reading or replying to text messages.

-I always found this so puzzling because if I pressed the “Google voice” microphone button, and spoke an address, etc., the Android phone nailed it every time.
-So, why wouldn't it read my text messages?
+This is so puzzling because if I pressed the “Google voice” microphone button, and spoke an address, etc., the Android phone nailed it every time.

 When I had my Android phone, if I said “Remind me when I get home to take out the trash,” I'd get nothing but silence when I returned home.
-Sure, I'd get a notification on my phone's screen, but that doesn't help me if I dont look at the phone.
-With the iPhone, I get an reminder sound, about 5 minutes after I return home.
+Sure, I'd get a notification on my phone's screen, but that doesn't help me if I don't look at the phone.
+With the iPhone, I get a reminder sound, about 5 minutes after I return home.

 Apps Work Better

-The apps for Android do work.
-Don't get me wrong.
-All the popular apps work very well.
+The apps for Android do work. very well Don't get me wrong.
 But, they seem to work better on the iPhone.
 One example is a garage door opener app I use.
 With Android, I'd only get a visual signal on the screen when the door opened or closed.
 With the iPhone, I get both a visual signal and it makes a sound too.

-This is the NUMBER 1 reason why I made the switch.
+This is the NUMBER 1 reason why iPhone is better than Android.
 I had a Samsung Galaxy Note 5, which had a huge battery.
 Yet, the battery would start draining almost as soon as I unplumbed the phone.

-I'm not kidding.
-Less than 5 minutes after unplugging the Android phone and checking email etc, the battery would go down to 99%, 98%, and so on.
+Less than 5 minutes after unplugging my Android phone and checking email etc, the battery would go down to 99%, 98%, and so on.

 And, in case some are wondering, my screen brightness was right in the middle – not too bright or dim.
-Im also OCD when it comes to closing apps after I use them.
+I'm also OCD when it comes to closing apps after I use them.
 By the end of the day, the android phone would be almost dead.
 And I'm not a heavy phone user for the most part.

 I always found it funny when watching the TV show “24” that they were all using Samsung phones.
 I'm sorry, but I don't believe for a moment Android phones would last all day the way they were used in that TV program.

 I'll be honest.
 There are some days I wish the iPhone was more like Android.
-A few things I wish were different/better include:
+A few things I wish the iPhone did better include:

 - The Apple Mail app is a little clunky (Outlook for iPhone works better for me).

-- Apple Photos seems to take its sweet old time to syncing with Google Photos.
+- Apple Photos seems to take its sweet old time to sync with Google Photos.

-Some people say they don't like the Apple Maps but I've used it and think it works just fine.
+As an aside, some people say they don't like Apple Maps but I've used it and think it works just fine.

-So, am I going through a mid-life crises by moving to the iPhone from Android?
+So, am I going through a mid-life crisis by moving to the iPhone from Android?
 Maybe.
-It suppose it could be worse.
-I could've gotten a 25 year old girlfriend, but that wouldn't work.
-She'd never listen to me like Siri does…
+I guess it could be worse.
+I could've gotten a 25-year-old girlfriend, but that wouldn't work.
+She'd never listen to me like Siri does.